Deep-learning Assisted Detection and Quantification of (oo)cysts of Giardia and Cryptosporidium on Smartphone Microscopy Images: Methods

 \subsubsection{Non-Expert Annotated Set}

-The expert trained three non-expert humans on smartphone vegetable sample images for three hours.
-The non-experts were instructed to use the shape and size for identifying the (oo)cysts of \emph{Giardia} and \emph{Cryptosporidium}.
-The three non-experts annotated the two types of cysts in $193$ images of the independent test set.
-Non-experts used MS-paint for annotations by encircling the cysts of the two parasites with ellipses of two different colors, and the time non-experts took to annotate the cysts in each of the images was recorded using a stopwatch.
+The same expert trained three non-expert humans on smartphone vegetable sample images for three hours in a single-day training session.
+As the shape and size of (oo)cysts of \emph{Giardia} and \emph{Cryptosporidium} played a crucial role in their identification, the non-experts were instructed to use these features to locate the parasites on images.
+After the training session, the three non-experts annotated the cysts in $193$ independent test set images.
+Note that non-experts used MS-paint for annotations by encircling the cysts of the two parasites with ellipses of two different colors (yellow: \emph{Giardia}, and blue: \emph{Cryptosporidium}), and the time non-experts took to annotate the cysts in each of the images were recorded using a stopwatch.